mohammadsilwadi/reading-notes-101/read06b.md

     font-size: 5em;
 }

-the color of h1 element will be red and font size will be 5 em.
+the color of the h1 element will be red and the font size will be 5 em.

 There are three ways of inserting a style sheet: